 If you’re not sure which curriculum to choose, Time4Learning offers no risk to start with a 14-day money-back guarantee.

-Although homeschoolers are often stereotyped as hippies or religious fanatics, most homeschoolers are just normal parents who have decided to take charge of their children’s education.
+Indeed homeschoolers are often stereotyped as hippies or religious fanatics.
+However, most homeschoolers are just normal parents who have decided to take charge of their children’s education.
 Homeschoolers are everywhere and come from all walks of life.

 They live in cities, in the suburbs, and in the country.
 They are doctors and janitors and public school teachers.
 Some homeschoolers have strong religious beliefs and some are nonbelievers.
 Homeschoolers are just like you.

-To answer your questions about homeschooling, we have to first start with determining what your family needs and your lifestyle preferences.
+To answer your questions about homeschooling, we have to first start with determining what your family needs.
+We also need to find your child’s learning preferences.
 Homeschooling works by meeting the students where they are and letting them learn at their own pace.
-Homeschooling for your family could be with an entirely online curriculum, or with only books, or a mix of both.
+Homeschooling for your family could be with an entirely online curriculum, with only books, or a mix of both.
 In the end, homeschooling works by meeting your child’s best learning style and consequently, helping them excel.

 Depending on the choices you make, homeschooling can cost either a little or a lot.
 Generally, you can assume that homeschooling costs more than a public school education and less than a private school.
 If you had to, you could homeschool practically for free using public resources like libraries, PBS shows, museums, the internet, and hand-me-down educational supplies.